chakane3/ReactNotes/React-State/README.md

 # React State

-Becuase we can eother use functional or class components in React, theres 2 ways to use state in each option.
+Because we have a choice in using functional or class components in React, theres 2 ways to use state in each option.

 ### Function Component
 ```javascript